The Waters of Mars: Plot

-The Tenth Doctor arrives at humanity's first colony on Mars, Bowie Base One, in 2059.
-Inside, he is detained by its crew led by Captain Adelaide Brooke.
-As they interrogate him, he discovers that today is a "fixed point" in time; the base will explode, killing the entire crew, but Adelaide's death will inspire her granddaughter to explore the stars.
-He tries to stay uninvolved, but Adelaide forces him to assist her in responding to an alert from the remote biodome.
+The Tenth Doctor arrives at humanity's first colony on Mars, Bowie Base One, on 21 November 2059.
+He is detained by its crew, led by captain Adelaide Brooke.
+As they interrogate him, he discovers that 21 November 2059 is a "fixed point" in time; the base will inevitably explode, killing the entire crew, but Adelaide's death will inspire her granddaughter to explore space.
+He tries to stay uninvolved, but Adelaide forces him to assist her in responding to an alert from the crew's remote biodome.

 Three of the crew are infected by an intelligent virus known as the Flood, which spread from the underground glacier the base was using for water.
-Adelaide realises the remaining crew could not yet have touched the source of water as it had yet to cycle from the biodome to the main hub at the time the water filter broke.
+Adelaide realises that the remaining crew could not have touched the source of water, as it had yet to cycle from the biodome to the main hub at the time the water filter broke.
 She orders the crew to evacuate to their rocket back to Earth.
-The Doctor starts walking back when he hears cries for help: the infected crew have broken the biodome seal and are now attacking the central hub with massive amounts of water, infecting several others.
-The rocket's pilot is infected, but he sacrifices himself by causing the rocket to self-destruct to strand the Flood, at the cost of stranding the remaining crew as well.
+The Doctor starts walking back when he hears cries for help and discovers that the infected crew have broken the biodome's seal and are now attacking the central hub with massive amounts of water, infecting several others.
+The rocket's pilot is infected, but he sacrifices himself by self-destructing the rocket to leave the Flood stranded, at the cost of also stranding the remaining crew.

-The Doctor rescues Adelaide and the last surviving crew via the TARDIS moments before the base explodes (as ordered by Adelaide), killing all the infected beings and the Flood itself.
-He returns them to Earth, arriving outside Adelaide's home.
-The Doctor insists that he now has the power to change the future of the human race and no-one can stop him.
-Declaring these actions wrong and not knowing how this would impact her granddaughter's exploration of space, Adelaide steps into her home and kills herself.
-The Doctor is shocked; he realises that history has not changed.
-Ood Sigma appears in the street.
-The Doctor sees this as a message and asks if it is time for him to die.
-Unresponsive, Sigma vanishes.
+The Doctor rescues Adelaide and the last surviving crew via the TARDIS moments before the base explodes, as ordered by Adelaide, killing every infected person and the Flood itself.
+He returns them to Earth and arrives outside Adelaide's home.
+Having intervened to avert Adelaide's death, which was supposed to be inevitable, the Doctor declares that he now has the power to change the future of the human race and that nobody can stop him.
+Adelaide deems his actions morally wrong, particularly as they may cause her granddaughter's exploration of space to never occur, and steps into her home.
+As the Doctor walks away, he is shocked to hear the sound of Adelaide shooting herself.
+He realises that her daughter will still explore space and that history has still not been changed by his actions.
+Ood Sigma appears in the street, which the Doctor interprets as a sign of his own impending doom; he asks Sigma if it is time for him to die, but Sigma vanishes without replying.
+The Doctor enters the TARDIS and broods inside.
+As the TARDIS' Cloister Bell begins to toll, he defiantly answers his own question with "no" before starting the engines, hoping to escape his fate.